Fohn-Group/fohn-group-vscode-devcontainer/README.md

 Create docker services:

-Web: PHP with XDebug3, Apache and SQLite.
+ - Web: PHP with XDebug3, Apache and SQLite with some extra php extensions.
-MYSQL server: MYSQL Data is kept into the app-data/mysql directory for persisting purpose.
+ - mysql: Data is kept into the app-data/mysql directory for persisting purpose.

 The Web container clone three repositories from Fohn-Group:
 - Fohn-Ui